DopplerUniversity/mandalorian-gifs-python/README.md

 To set up the Heroku integration:

-1. Access the **mandalorion-gifs** project from the [Doppler dashboard](https://dashboard.doppler.com/), then click on **Integrations** from the projects menu on the left
+1. Access the **mandalorian-gifs** project from the [Doppler dashboard](https://dashboard.doppler.com/), then click on **Integrations** from the projects menu on the left
 2. Click on Heroku, and authorize the Doppler application
 3. Doppler will then ask you to select the Heroku application and config to sync.
-Select `mandalorion-gifs` application and **prd** configuration
+Select `mandalorian-gifs` application and **prd** configuration

 Once the integration is set up, go to the [Heroku Dashboard](https://dashboard.heroku.com/), view the settings for your application and click on **Reveal Config Vars** to see the secrets Doppler has synced across.